-A visual inspection of Figure 7-which, given the constraints of time and space, will suffice for our analysis of Summit-Sim-shows that, as expected, a preference rating of 3 leads to significant spatial clustering and to even more extreme patterns of segregation than that found in our empirical analysis of Summit County.
+A visual inspection of Fig. 13.2-which, given the constraints of time and space, will suffice for our analysis of Summit-Sim-shows that, as expected, a preference rating of 3 leads to significant spatial clustering and to even more extreme patterns of segregation than that found in our empirical analysis of Summit County.
 There are very tight clusters of rich agents (see Cluster A), surrounded by a few middle-class agents; there are large, loose clusters of middle-class agents spread out in the same basic area, moving from the top-right corner of Summit-Sim to the bottom lower-left corner.
 Finally, there are tight clusters of poor agents (see Cluster B), some of which are very large.

 The second question we explored was: If the sprawling migration behaviors of our heterogeneous agents leads to spatial clustering, does this segregation of affluence result in community-level health inequalities, as seen in Summit County?
-As shown in Figure 7, the answer is yes.
-From the start of the model to its completion, the context-dependent unhealthiness of poor agents never dropped below roughly 50 percent.
+As shown in Fig. 13.2, the answer is: "Again, yes; there do seem to be some interesting similarities suggesting this to be the case."
+From the start of the model to its completion, the context-dependent unhealthiness of poor agents never dropped below roughly 50%.
 Meanwhile, the rich agents had near perfect health.
 These healthiness ratings fit with our analysis of Summit County; in particular, our comparison of the poorest clusters with the more affluent.